rtavenar/hdr/content/parts/01/ot.md

 We also define a continuous counterpart for FGW which comes with a concentration inequality in {% cite vayer:hal-02174316 %}.

-We have presented a Conditional Gradient algorithm for optimization on the above-defined loss.
+We present a Conditional Gradient algorithm for optimization on the above-defined loss.
-We have also exposed a Block Coordinate Descent algorithm to compute graph barycenters _w.r.t._ FGW.
+We also provide a Block Coordinate Descent algorithm to compute graph barycenters _w.r.t._ FGW.

 ### Results

-We show that FGW allows to extract meaningful barycenters:
+We have shown that FGW allows to extract meaningful barycenters:

 <!-- #region {"tags": ["popout"]} -->
 **Note.** The code provided here uses integration of FGW provided by the